mhsjacoby/LogisticRegression_HPDmobile/README.md

 Other scripts to write:
 - `plot_predictions.py`: Read in csv results and create beautiful graphs to show performance.

-- `explore.py`: Perform model selection and corss validation to find the BEST model for each home.
+- `explore.py`: Perform model selection and cross validation to find the BEST model for each home.